Staying Hydrated When Hiking in the Desert Southwest

 WHAT TO DRINK AND WHEN

 A basic rule of thumb is to drink when you’re thirsty.
 There’s no need to “camel-up”, or worry about what to drink before long walks—just listen to your body.
-Your body can only process so much water at a time and will get rid of any excess.
+Your body can only process so much drinking water in desert at a time and will get rid of any excess.
 Additionally, over-hydration can lead to a whole other set of problems which we’ll touch on soon.
-So drink when you’re thirsty, drink regularly, and don’t stress about it.
+So drink when you’re thirsty in desert, drink regularly, and don’t stress about it.
 The best way to determine if you’re drinking enough is to monitor the frequency and color of your urine.
 You should be peeing every couple of hours and it should be a medium to light yellow color.
 If your urine is a dark yellow or orange, this is a great sign that you’re dehydrated.

 Smart Water Strategies